Find Free Madison County IL Public Records (Lookup Resource)

 • Plea information

-• Fees & Fines
+• Fees & fines

 The search function only allows users to view information on criminal cases, not to obtain copies of criminal records.
 If you wish to obtain copies of criminal records, you must fill out a copy request form at the bottom of the page.
 The form must include the requester’s name, contact info, and the case information.